 Step 4- Firewall permission

 You should be able to connect now.
 I use Remmina to connect from my laptop running Ubuntu.
-Windows users have a RDP connection application by default on their machines.
+Windows users have an RDP connection application by default on their machines.
 To find it search for “Remote Desktop Connection” from the start menu.

 When you log in with XFCE for the first time, the system will ask if you want default panel settings or an empty panel.
 Choose the default settings unless you know what you want.